 Growing up in Oakland, California, Jacob spent a good chunk of his rascally days exploring lush meadows and gaping at granite giants in the Sierra Nevada Mountains.
 When he was 8 years old, his parents took him out for his first true expedition.
 He remembers being out of breath most of the time, gulping down thin mountain air as he trundled up Yosemite’s famously steep slopes.
-He was acclimating for a life ahead.
+He was acclimating for the rest of his life.

 Embracing the Van Life

 Jacob spent two fall seasons in Yosemite, finishing up each year before the freezing temperatures rolled in.
 After Yosemite, he’d work with a non-profit conservation group on cattle ranches around the coastal city of Pescadero, California.
 He called it the “grass-fed beef scene.”

 At some sites in Pescadero, Jacob was put up in a ranch house.
 In others, he lived out of his 2006 Honda CR-V with his surfboard strapped along the inside of his car’s roof.
 He studied plants, surveyed soil, and surfed.
 When he needed to change clothes or to cook dinner, he dug into his storage bins in his beloved CR-V.